 How you set your hair depends on your hair texture.
 If you have fine or straight hair, Potempa says to spray a flexible-hold hair spray directly onto the curls.
 However, if you have curly or wavy hair, she recommends spraying a brush with flexible-hold hair spray and then brushing out your curls.

-5. Apply Finishing Cream
+5. Apply a Finishing Agent

 6. The Final Result